 A short scar neck lift is a specific technique used to treat a sagging neck.
-Dr. Butler or Dr. Leveque will determine if this technique is right for you during your consultation.
+Dr. Butler, Dr. Patterson, or Dr. Leveque will determine if this technique is right for you during your consultation.
 In most cases, a neck lift can be performed in the office.

 50-65 years old